 At first this was totally closed down.
 Into the decanter and a few hours later a fleeting high toned floral perfume develops.
 Glimpses of violets, some tart, just ripe black currants, red and purple fruited forest berries, and a hint of black pepper.
 So elegant, it’s hard to believe this is a Cali cab.
 It doesn’t taste old or new world really.
 It just is.
 Lithe, elegant, and transparent, with thrilling acid and gentle tannins.
 The structure is there.

 All that said, the nose closes up some, after that initial flirtation.
 Seems to be shut down overall; tertiary qualities yet to develop.
 The potential is evident.
-9.4++ — a month ago
+9.4++ — 3 years ago